 * Cabinet backs new powers for euro rescue facility

-BERLIN, Aug 31 German Chancellor Angela Merkel's cabinet approved new powers for the euro zone's bailout fund on Wednesday, but she faces an uphill battle to convince party sceptics to back efforts to contain the crisis.
+BERLIN, Aug 31 German Chancellor Angela Merkel's cabinet approved new powers for the euro zone's bailout fund on Wednesday, kicking off a month-long battle to convince sceptical lawmakers in her conservative camp to back measures to stem the bloc's debt crisis.

-In a sign of how important the current debate in Germany is for investors, news of the cabinet approval pushed the euro up to session highs against the dollar.
+In a sign of how important the current debate in Germany is for investors, news that the cabinet had approved a stronger EFSF pushed the euro up to session highs against the dollar.

 There are fears that if Berlin insists on parliament having a greater say in the EFSF, other countries will too, limiting the fund's ability to act swiftly to save stricken states.

 Senior German conservatives said on Wednesday that they had come up with a formula for the Bundestag to be consulted on use of the EFSF, which is set to receive new powers to intervene in the bond market and provide precautionary credit lines to troubled member states.